Timeline

 Delete the word after the cursor

-Delete the characters from the cursor to the end of the line
+Delete characters from the cursor to the end of the line

 kill

-Delete the characters from the cursor to the end of the sentence
+Delete characters from the cursor to the end of the sentence

-Note that the difference between “kill” and “delete” is that the killed text can be re - inserted (anywhere), while the deleted text cannot be re - inserted in the same way (although you can undo a delete command, which will be mentioned later).
-[In fact, although the killed text seems to “disappear”, it is actually recorded by Emacs and can be retrieved; while the deleted text may still be in memory, but it has been “discarded” by Emacs and cannot be retrieved.]
-Re - inserting the killed text is called “yanking”.
-Generally, commands that may delete a large amount of text will record the deleted text (they are set to be “yankable”), while commands that only delete one character or only delete whitespace will not record the deleted content (naturally, you cannot yank it).
+Note that the difference between “kill” and “delete” is that killed text can be reinserted (at any position), while deleted text cannot be reinserted in the same way (though it can be done by undoing a delete command, which will be mentioned later).
+[In fact, although killed text seems to “disappear”, it is actually recorded by Emacs, so it can be retrieved; while deleted text may still be in memory, but has been “discarded” by Emacs, so it cannot be retrieved.]
+Reinserting killed text is called “yanking”.
+Generally speaking, commands that may eliminate a lot of text will record the eliminated text (they are set to be “yankable”), while commands that only eliminate a single character or only eliminate whitespace will not record the eliminated content (naturally, you cannot yank it back either).

 Yank (Paste)

-The action of re - inserting the removed text is called “yanking”.
-(It’s like pulling back something that was taken away from you forcefully.)
-You can yank at the place where you deleted the text, or at other places, and you can also yank the same text multiple times to get multiple copies.
-Many other editors call “kill” and “yank” “cut” and “paste”.
+The action of reinserting killed text is called “yanking”.
+(It’s like violently pulling back something that someone took away from you.)
+You can yank where you deleted the text, or somewhere else, and you can yank the same text multiple times to get multiple copies.
+Many other editors call killing and yanking “cut” and “paste”.

 yanking